 When it comes to losing stubborn fat you have to remember your body is fighting evolution.
 Your ancestors needed to store this fat in case of a famine.
 They didn’t have access to DoorDash thousands of years ago and could have easily gone days without eating.
 So having this fat stubbornly hang on was essential for their survival.
 But nowadays it’s a lot more troublesome!

 Next, you have to optimize your hormones that are responsible for fat loss.
 It’ll be near impossible to lose your stubborn fat if your hormones are out of whack.
 Your hormones play a vital role in your metabolism.
-Naturally thin women can still have a belly pooch if they’re stressed out which causes the stress hormone cortisol to be released (15).
+Naturally thin women can still have a stress belly caused by the stress hormone cortisol to be released (15).
 High cortisol levels can increase belly fat (16).

 Lowering your inflammation is also going to be of the utmost importance.
 Inflammation can wreak havoc on your metabolism and keep you from losing those last pounds of stubborn fat (17).
 Having chronic inflammation in your body can cause your body to release hormones that prevent you from losing fat.
 This further causes a hormonal imbalance preventing you from losing that stubborn fat.

 Diet & Exercise Plan

 You already should be counting your calories and putting your body into a caloric deficit.
 Most people stop here or just try to keep cutting down on their daily calories.
 But this can end up preventing you from getting results.
 Going too low on calories will cause your metabolism to stop burning your fat stores for fuel.
 It will instead cause more muscle loss.
 This ends up making your stubborn fat even worse as your body fat drops.